Investors have two main ways to earn a return on stock:

 Non-qualified dividends:

-Qualified dividends are taxed at 15% for most people, while those at the two highest income tax brackets pay 20%.
-The amount of reported income factors into an individual’s marginal tax bracket (discussed below).
-The more income made, the higher the tax bracket.
-Only a small portion of taxpayers fall into the highest income tax brackets.
+Qualified dividends are taxed at 15% for most people, while investors in the two highest income tax brackets pay 20%.
+Your reported income affects your marginal tax bracket (covered below): as income increases, the tax bracket generally increases.
+Only a small portion of taxpayers fall into the highest brackets.

-One of the only instances you’ll need to be aware of non-qualified dividends is with real estate investment trusts (REITs) (discussed later in these materials).
-With a higher tax rate on the income received, REITs must offer higher rates of returns to encourage investors to purchase their units.
+A common example of non-qualified dividends is income from real estate investment trusts (REITs) (covered later).
+Because this income can be taxed at higher ordinary income rates, REITs often need to offer higher returns to attract investors.
 Non-qualified dividends are taxable up to 37%, depending on the investor’s tax bracket.

-Corporate investors obtain even more tax benefits than individual investors.
-Known as the corporate dividend exclusion rule, corporate investors avoid paying taxes on large portions of dividends they receive.
-In particular:
+Corporate investors can receive additional tax benefits compared with individual investors.
+Under the corporate dividend exclusion rule, corporations can exclude (and therefore avoid paying taxes on) a portion of dividends they receive:

 Corporations can avoid paying taxes on:

-Corporations typically maintain brokerage accounts to invest unneeded cash.
-When this occurs, corporations end up owning portions of other companies.
-For example, let’s assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
-If Coca-Cola makes a dividend payment of $100,000 to GE, GE will only pay taxes on $50,000.
-If GE owned 20% or more of Coca-Cola, they would only pay taxes on $35,000 of the $100,000 dividend payment (65% exclusion).
+Corporations often maintain brokerage accounts to invest excess cash, which can result in owning shares of other companies.
+For example, assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
+If Coca-Cola pays GE a $100,000 dividend, GE will only pay taxes on $50,000.
+If GE owned 20% or more of Coca-Cola, it would only pay taxes on $35,000 of the $100,000 dividend payment (a 65% exclusion).

 An investor purchases shares of ABC stock at $50 while paying a $2 per share commission.
 Several months later, the stock is sold for $70 while paying another $2 per share commission.
 What is the cost basis, sales proceeds, and capital gain or loss?